 Whereas, Rich came “to imagine her as somehow too strong for her environment, a figure of powerful will, not at all frail or breathless, someone whose personal dimensions would be felt in a household”(LSS 160).

-Dickinson took inspiration from the Brontës, Elizabeth Barrett and George Eliot.
+Dickinson took inspiration from other women writers, including the Brontës, Elizabeth Barrett and George Eliot.
 She chose the life she led deliberately so that she could pursue her art.
 She is possessed by her art and writes “about the dangers and risks of such possession if you are a woman, about the knowledge that power in a woman can seem destructive, and that you cannot live without that daemon once it has possessed you”(LSS 173).

 #734 Emily Dickinson